dexllab/savime-docker/README.md

 # Docker Image for SAVIME

 This repository contains the necessary artifacts for instantiating [SAVIME](https://github.com/hllustosa/Savime) as a docker container.
 The first step you need to take is building a docker image for SAVIME, which requires you have already installed the docker suite.
-If you have not done that yet, please follow the instructions posted on the [docker install page] (https://docs.docker.com/install/).
+If you have not done that yet, please follow the instructions posted on the [docker install page](https://docs.docker.com/install/).
 However, if your operating system is [Ubuntu](https://ubuntu.com/), you'd better follow this [Digital Ocean tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04) which is easier and more comprehensive than the one posted on the docker site.

 To build the docker image run the [build.sh](build.sh) script in this directory.
 It will build an image named **savime** based on this [docker file](Dockerfile).
-If the process ran accordingly, you should be able to see the recently built image listed in the docker image command results.
+If this process ran accordingly, you should be able to see the recently built image listed in the `docker image` command results.

 The second step is image instantiation.
 To alleviate the configuration burden you should resort to the [run.sh](run.sh) script.
-But first, you have to configure some environment variables in [envs.sh](envs.sh):
+But first, you have to configure some environment variables in [envs.sh](envs.sh) in case you want to change their values.

 - SHM_STORAGE_DIR: The SAVIME shm storage dir (guest).
 - SEC_STORAGE_DIR: The SAVIME secondary storage dir (guest).